 If you haven't already, think about who you might ask for a letter of recommendation.
 Some colleges require that they get at least two recommendations, one from a teacher and one from a guidance counselor, so be sure to pay close attention to what the colleges you are interested in require!

 Start College Applications

 It's time to register on commonapp.org if you haven't already done so.
-All you need to register is some basic profile information - like your name, date of birth, address, email and phone number.
+All you need to register is some basic profile information - like your name, date of birth, address, email, and phone number.
 Having this account will give you access to apply to about 700 colleges!
 If you are not sure which type of application you need to apply to the colleges of your choice, then refer back to the schools' admission website pages.

 Along with your applications, you'll need to include at least one personal essay.
-Essay topics can be found the Common App and on individual college applications.
+Essay topics can be found on the Common App and individual college applications.
 Some schools require two separate essays, one from the Common App and one of their own.
 Start brainstorming ideas on what to write about - no idea is a silly one.
-Colleges want to see your personality so write in a way that will let it shine!
+Colleges want to see your personality, so write in a way that will let it shine!
 It is a great idea to have a few different versions to choose from when it comes time to submit your essays.

 The best advice we can offer you is to stay organized!
 Use Excel or your mobile calendar to keep track of your applications and deadlines.
 By keeping your information in one place, you'll be sure to meet all deadlines and know what materials are still outstanding.
 If you are feeling overwhelmed and need some guidance navigating the college application process, make an appointment with our College Planning Center.